wp-plugins/twitter-friendly-links/readme.txt

 If you'd like to participate in the plugin development feel free to contact me, I'll be glad to share some thoughts and guide you into the current development stage..

 And YES, I do consider feature requests, and that is what makes this plugin work.
-The discussions go here: [Quick Flickr Widget](http://kovshenin.com/wordpress/plugins/twitter-friendly-links/ "Twitter Friendly Links")
+The discussions go here: [Twitter Friendly Links](http://kovshenin.com/wordpress/plugins/twitter-friendly-links/ "Twitter Friendly Links")

 == Installation ==